Please review the following information about how scholarships and financial aid can help your dream of studying abroad

-For students enrolled in the College of Fine Arts, Humanities, and Social Sciences who wish to take advantage of Faculty-led programs within FAHSS during the Summer of 2015 the college will award 25 scholarships of $400 each to defray the costs of student travel.
+For students enrolled in the College of Fine Arts, Humanities, and Social Sciences who wish to take advantage of Faculty-led programs within FAHSS, the college will award scholarships of $400 each towards the student's program fee.
 To apply for a World Ready Scholarship, students must apply and be approved to participate in a FAHSS Faculty-led program.
-Applications will be provided to students by the Office of Study Abroad.
-Deadline for scholarship applications: January 30, 2015.
-Check out the Summer 2015 Faculty-led Programs
+Applications for the scholarship will be provided to students by the Office of Study Abroad.
+Check out the Faculty-led Programs.